LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

   plt.title(title)
   plt.show()
 ```

-### Balancing dataset
-Balancing the dataset: it was observed that the dataset was imbalanced from the exploratory data analysis carried out.
-Several balancing techniques were carried out.
-1. Random Under sampling Technique.
-2. SMOTE technique.
-3. Combination of SMOTE and Tomek Link Technique.
-From the above technique, the Combination of SMOTE and Tomek Link Technique was selected as it combines the SMOTE ability to generate synthetic data for the minority class and Tomek Link's ability to remove the data that are identified as Tomek links from the majority class (that is, samples of data from the majority class that is closest with the minority class data).

 ### Random Undersampling
 Random undersampling involves randomly selecting examples from the majority class to delete from the training dataset.